 2. Hooky, Miriam Bonastre Tur, ongoing:

 Don’t let the cute art fool you!
 This has so many plot twists, it makes my head spin.
 This is about Dani and Dorian Wytte, two witch children who miss the bus to school.
-Their adventure starts off cute and fun, but after a certain prophecy, takes a dark turn.
-Each character is amazingly written and deeper than they appear, even the antagonists.
+Their adventure starts off cute and fun, meeting new friends and finding a teacher.
+But after a certain prophecy, takes a dark turn.
+Each character is amazingly written and far deeper than they appear, even the antagonists.
 Everyone has different motivations and reasons for doing what they do.
+It becomes a moral gray area.
 It also has themes of discrimination, fear, bravery, friendship, and love.

 Art link: Freedom Vs. Order

-This may not have much of a plot at first, but around episode 19, it does.
+This may not have much of a plot at first, mainly focusing on the light and comedic friendship between the two leads, but around episode 19, the plot begins to develop.
 It involves John, a “cripple” who, unlike everyone else, doesn’t appear to have an “ability”, which makes him a target for bullying and discrimination.
 However, he does have a friend named Sera, who is one of the most powerful people in his school.
 It seems all fun and games at first, but as his past comes into question, many people begin to investigate him.
+Is he really a cripple?
+What is he hiding?
 This is surprisingly mysterious and intriguing, and is certainly worthy of its popularity.

 Next genre recommendation is comedy!